Marvin Bagley III injury update: Kings F sprains knee

-Marvin Bagley III went down awkwardly in the Kings’ matchup with the Bucks on Wednesday.
+The Kings lost at home in overtime, 141-140, and in his postgame news conference coach Dave Joerger expressed concern for Bagley.

+“We are certainly thinking of Marvin as we go forward,” Joerger said.
+“That is definitely a cloud over our locker room.”

-The rookie forward got tangled up with Bucks guard Malcolm Brogdon and either knocked knees, or possibly did something worse to his other knee.
+The rookie forward was holding his left knee after getting tangled up with Bucks guard Malcolm Brogdon.

 Marvin Bagley down, holding his left knee pic.twitter.com/4v5TklZeIz